fr1t2/QRL-Node-Info-Script/README.md

 ## QRL Node Info Script

-This script is meant to be ran on the node to print useful information to the command line.
+This script is used to get information form an Ubuntu Server running a QRL node.
+This will print out quite a bit if information on you rOS, Server and various QRL related features.

 ## Usage Instructions